Astrodynamic/CatUtility/README.md

 # Cat Utility in C

-This project is an implementation of the `cat` utility in C language of C11 standard using gcc compiler, following the POSIX.1-2017 standard.
-The `cat` utility is used to display, combine copies of, and create new text files.
-This implementation supports all flags specified in the project requirements, including GNU versions.
+This project is an implementation of the `cat` utility in C, based on the C11 standard and compiled with gcc, following the POSIX.1-2017 standard.
+The `cat` utility is used to display, combine, and create text files.
+This implementation supports all flags specified in the project requirements, including the GNU versions.

 ## Build

 To build the `cat` utility, you can use the Makefile provided in the `build/` directory.
-The Makefile has the following targets:
+The Makefile includes the following targets:

-- `all`: build the program.
+- `all`: Builds the program.
-- `build`: install the program.
+- `build`: Installs the program.
-- `rebuild`: clean the build directory and install the program.
+- `rebuild`: Cleans the build directory and installs the program.
-- `install`: create the build directory and compile the program in it.
+- `install`: Creates the build directory and compiles the program in it.
-- `uninstall`: remove the build directory.
+- `uninstall`: Removes the build directory.
-- `clean`: remove the build directory and all object files.
+- `clean`: Removes the build directory and all object files.

 To build the program, run: